Girl's Blood

 Girl's Blood (赤×ピンク, Aka x Pinku) is a 2014 Japanese erotic action film directed by Koichi Sakamoto and written by Takehiko Minato, based on the novel Aka × Pink by Kazuki Sakuraba and distributed by Kadokawa.
 It was released on 22 February 2014.

 Story

-Four girls take part in illegal underground fighting event "Girl's Blood" held at an abandoned school building in Roppongi every night.
-The girls have their own stories and quirks from their private lives.
-Satsuki (Yuria Haga) suffers from a gender identity disorder, Chinatsu (Asami Tada) ran away from an abusive husband, Miko (Ayame Misaki) is a S&M queen and Mayu (Rina Koike) has a Lolita face.
+Four girls take part in the illegal underground fighting event "Girl's Blood" held at an abandoned school in Tokyo's Roppongi district each night.
+The girls each have their own quirks and stories.
+Satsuki (Yuria Haga) struggles with gender dysphoria, Chinatsu (Asami Tada) ran away from an abusive husband, Miko (Ayame Misaki) is an S&M queen and Mayu (Rina Koike) has a Lolita face.